abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_9_Functions/Section_9.md

 ## Defining functions

-- The function header defines the name of the function, parameters and type for the values that funtions return.
+- The function header defines the name of the function, parameters and type for the values that functions return.

 - *Return_type Function_Name(Parameters - separated by commas){code}*.

-- Choosing meaninful functions name is as importan as choosing variables names.
+- Choosing meaningful functions name is as important as choosing variables names.

-- If there are no statements in the body of a funtion, the return type must be void.
+- If there are no statements in the body of a function, the return type must be void.

-- To name funtions is the same as variable, names can't be repeated, not reserved, words.
+- To name functions is the same as variable, names can't be repeated, not reserved, words.

 - <details>
   <summary>Functions prototypes</summary>

-    - Is a statement that defines a functions, defines name, return value type, and the type of each of its parameters(funtions header).
+    - Is a statement that defines a functions, defines name, return value type, and the type of each of its parameters(functions header).

     - Enables the compiler to generate the appropriate instructions at each point where the function is called.

-    - Allows any of the functions in the file to call any funtion regardless of where the funtions is called.
+    - Allows any of the functions in the file to call any function regardless of where the functions is called.

-    - Dosen't have to be the same paramentes as the function (it's better to be the same).
+    - Doesn't have to be the same parameters as the function (it's better to be the same).
   </details>